theodi/GCSE-and-equivalent-attainment-by-pupil-characteristics-2012-to-2013/methodology.md

 - *Achievements_by_disadvantaged_schools.csv*
 - *Achievements_by_ethnicity.csv*

+Note that all files distinguish also by gender, but that is not specified in the filename.

 For each of the files, we:
 - removed any empty rows
 - removed any redundant columns: e.g. "Country_code_9_digit", "Country_code" and "Country_name" that have the same values for all records, respectively "E92000001", 921 and "England"